 However, the simulations shown in the DR6 paper used an incorrect relation between galaxy size and magnitude, in the sense that they overestimated the extent of the problem for the typical galaxy.
-Using instead the relationships between apparent magnitude and half-light radius measured for SDSS bulge and disk galaxies (Blanton et al. 2003), we repeated the exercise: we simulated pure n=1 and n=4 galaxies with axis ratios b/a of 0.5 and 1, and added them to real r-band SDSS images.
+Using instead the relationships between apparent magnitude and half-light radius measured for SDSS bulge and disk galaxies (Blanton et al. 2003), we repeated the exercise: we simulated pure n = 1 and n = 4 galaxies with axis ratios b/a of 0.5 and 1, and added them to real r-band SDSS images.
 We ran the results through photo and compared their measured model magnitudes to their true magnitudes; the bias in the measurement is shown as a function of true magnitudes in Figure 6.
 There is appreciable scatter at a given magnitude, due both to the changing background and the different axis ratios.
-On average, however, the flux is underestimated by approximately 0.2 magnitudes at r=12.5 and <0.1 magnitudes at r=15 for simulated galaxies with a Sérsic index of 1.
-For a Sérsic index of 4, the flux is underestimated by as much as 0.3 magnitudes at r=12.5.
+On average, however, the flux is underestimated by approximately 0.2 mag at r = 12.5 and <0.1 mag at r = 15 for simulated galaxies with an Sérsic index of 1.
+For an Sérsic index of 4, the flux is underestimated by as much as 0.3 mag at r = 12.5.
 The effect is more severe for simulated objects with an axis ratio of 1 than for an axis ratio of 0.5 (see Figure 6).
+The scale sizes of galaxies are similarly underestimated by as much as 20% for simulated galaxies with Sérsic index of 1, and 30% for an index of 4.
 Of course, the most massive elliptical or cD galaxies will have more extended envelopes, producing a larger effect than we have found here (Lauer et al. 2007).